 Your health is important to us, and we want to help you get the preventive care you need.
 Most SelectHealth plans cover preventive care 100%—no copay, coinsurance, or deductible.
 See our lists of covered preventive care services:

-We use a phone reminder system (and sometimes letters) to let you know when it’s time to schedule preventive screenings for:
+We use letters (and sometimes a phone reminder system) to let you know when it’s time to schedule preventive screenings for:

 - Cervical cancer